 To perfect your pedal stroke, you don’t need an expensive watt bike electronically analysing your pedal stroke or a person in a white coat to analyse the data to tell you what’s going wrong.

 I’ve successfully taught my pedalling technique to hundreds of cyclists.
-The following technique is the foundation for all the specific pedalling drills incorporated into all the training programs we supply to our clients to help them master their pedal stroke and efficiency.
+The following technique is the foundation for all the specific pedalling drills incorporated into all the customer training programs I create for my clients to help them master their pedal stroke and efficiency.

 The first thing to do is get yourself well-grounded on the seat.
 Please try this.
 Jump onto your bike on the road or home trainer.
 Sit on the saddle, ground yourself to your bike, relax your grip on the handlebars and start pedalling.